paul-hyndman/cdk-ec2-webserver-on-vpc/README.md

 #  - VPC
 #  - EC2
 #  - S3
-# User data to launch Apache webserver with custom index.html page is loaded from S3 bucket
+# User data launches Apache webserver with custom index.html page which is loaded from an S3 bucket

 Requirements:
  - A command shell such as Git Bash